daddykev/ddex-distro/README.md

 - Early contributors and testers
 - The Vue.js and Firebase teams
 - The open-source community
-- Future plugin developers who will extend the platform
+- Future plug-in developers who will extend the platform

 ---